 Adding breakable targets¶

 Before we end this part, let’s add some targets.

 Target.tscn and take a look at the scenes in the scene tree.

-First, notice how we’re not using a RigidBody node, but rather a StaticBody node instead.
-The reason behind this is our non-broken targets will not be moving anywhere, using a RigidBody would be more hassle then its worth, since all it has to do is stay still.
+Firstly, notice how we’re not using a RigidBody node, but a StaticBody one.
+The reason behind this is our non-broken targets will not be moving anywhere; using a RigidBody would be more hassle than it’s worth since all it has to do is stay still.

 The other thing to note is we have a node called

 Broken_Target_Holder.
 This node is going to hold a spawned/instanced scene called

 Notice how the target is broken up into five pieces, each a RigidBody node.
 We’re going to spawn/instance this scene when the target takes too much damage and needs to be destroyed.
 Then, we’re going to hide the non-broken target, so it looks like the target shattered rather than a shattered target was spawned/instanced.

 While you still have

 RigidBody_hit_test.gd to all of the RigidBody nodes.
 This will make